Expat Life in Bali: What to Expect

 If you’re looking to obtain a digital nomad visa for Bali, you’ll find our article explaining how the visa works very helpful.

-4. Thriving Expat Community
+4. Bali’s Active and Supportive Expat Community

 With so many expats attracted to Bali, the island is also home to a thriving expat community.
 There are Facebook groups like Uluwatu Community, Canggu Community, Ubud Community, and Bali Expats & Community you can join (even before moving to Bali) to ask questions, make friends, and socialize.